vmallet/ida-plugins/README.md

 * [idaplugins](https://github.com/tmr232/ida-plugins): Plugins for IDA: Plugin Proxy, Function Strings, LCA Graph, Autoenum, Autostruct, Function Flow, Quick Copy.

 * [idapm](https://github.com/tkmru/idapm): idapm is IDA Plugin Manager.
 It works perfectly on macOS, it probably works on Windows and Linux.

+* [idapro_m6502](https://github.com/LucienMP/idapro_m6502): Extends existing support in IDA Pro for the m6502 processor family by adding gdb XML support, and step-over and type information support.
+Aim was to debug NES roms.

+* [idapro_m68k](https://github.com/LucienMP/idapro_m68k): Extends existing support in IDA for the Motorola m68k processor family by adding gdb step-over and type information support.
+Enable type information support so you can press "y" on functions and have the parameters propagate inside and back out of the function.

 * [IDAPyHelper](https://github.com/patois/IDAPyHelper): IDAPyHelper is a script for the Interactive Disassembler that helps writing IDAPython scripts and plugins.